 “Because it’s there” is the famous response that George Mallory gave when asked why climb Everest.
 To me it is more than a simple witty quote.
 This mentality defines my life.
 In 2009, as a freshman in college, I decided to attempt a winter thru-hike of the Appalachian Trail.
 Why?
 Because it’s there.
 In winter of 2013 I traveled to Newfoundland to summit it’s high mountains in the deep, early season snow.
 In 2014, I became the first person to paddle a kayak from Key West to the Dry Tortugas.
 In 2015 I attempted to break the Appalachian Trail thru-hike unsupported record.
 Why?
 Because it’s there.

-In addition to backpacking and kayaking, I am also an avid freediver, triathlete, and mountaineer.
-I am also currently a second year medical student at Eastern Virginia Medical School.
+In addition to backpacking and kayaking, I am also an avid freediver, climber, and mountaineer.
+I am also currently a Family Medicine Resident in Missoula, Montana.

 Please take your time and explore this page.
-To the left you can find subheadings of different posts and above you kind find recounts of my different adventures.
 If you have any comments or just want to say you enjoy the blog, please leave them below!